shainelomenario/CSCI-340-Project-1-Shell/README.md

 ```bash
 ./shell
 ```
-Enter any commands, few examples are from test.txt
+Enter any commands, few examples are from test.txt.

+NOTE: This is a barebones implementation of shell, advanced features aren't included.